snphillips/meeting-background-maker-server/README.md

 touch .env
 ```

-Add .env to .gitignore so you don't push up your secret keys to github.
+Add `.env` to `.gitignore` so you don't push up your secret keys to github.

-Paste the following code into the .env, but replace the values with values provided to you from Cooper Hewitt & AWS:
+Paste the following code into the `.env`, but replace the values with values provided to you from Cooper Hewitt & AWS:

 ```
 Cooper Hewitt API token